-- y. programme: a coherent set of units of study ('onderwijseenheden'), aimed at achieving the defined learning outcomes; the master programme referred to in art.
-1.1 of these regulations; - z. programme director: the person who is responsible for the management of the master's programme - aa.
+- x. programme: a coherent set of units of study ('onderwijseenheden'), aimed at achieving the defined learning outcomes; the master programme referred to in art.
+1.1 of these regulations; - y. programme director: the person who is responsible for the management of the master's programme - z.
 Rules and Regulations: the rules, guidelines and instructions of the Examination Board with regard to the tests and examinations, as referred to in art.
 7.12, par.
-4 of the Act.; - bb. student: a person who is enrolled at the university in order to pursue the master's programme and to take the tests and examination of the study programme; - cc. test (also: examination component): an examination of the knowledge, insights and/or skills of the examinee, as well as the assessment of the results of that examination, as referred to in section 7.10 of the Act.
+4 of the Act.; - aa. special circumstances: Special circumstances will in any case include the circumstances set out in Article 7.51(2) WHW: disability or chronic illness, illness, pregnancy and childbirth, special family circumstances, an insufficiently practicable programme, Students with top-level sports status (issued by the top-level sports coordinator) and membership of a participation body. - bb. student: a person who is enrolled at the university in order to pursue the master's programme and to take the tests and examination of the study programme; - cc. test (also: examination component): an examination of the knowledge, insights and/or skills of the examinee, as well as the assessment of the results of that examination, as referred to in section 7.10 of the Act.
 This includes written tests, oral tests or different kinds of tests: - dd. vwo: abbreviation of 'voorbereidend wetenschappelijk onderwijs' (Dutch pre-university education); - ee. unit of study (also: course): one component of the master's programme as referred to in section 7.3 of the Act.
-There is a corresponding test for each unit of study.
+There is a corresponding test for each unit of study. - 2.
+All other terms have the meaning assigned to them by law.